Deftly/LetsGo/learning_go/07_types_methods_and_interfaces.md

 Go is practical, it borrows concepts from many places in order to create a language that is simple, readable, and maintainable.

 ## Exercises
+1. You have been asked to manage a basketball league and are going to write a program to help you.
+Define two types.
+The first one, called `Team` has a field for the name of the team and a field for the player names.
+The second type is called `League` and has a field called `Teams` for the teams in the league and a field called `Wins` that maps a team's name to its number of wins.
+2. Add two methods to `League`.
+The first method is called `MatchResult`.
+It takes four parameters: the name of the first team, their score in the match, the name of the second team and their score in the match.
+This method should update the `Wins` field in `League`.
+The second method is called `Ranking` that returns a slice of the team names in order of wins.
+Build your data structures and call these methods from the `main` function using some sample data.
+3. Define an interface called `Ranker` that has a single method called `Ranking` that returns a slice of strings.
+Write a function called `RankPrinter` with two parameters, the first of type `Ranker` and the second of type `io.Writer`.
+Use the `io.WriteString` function to write the values returned by `Ranker` to the `io.Writer`, with a newline separating each result.
+Call this function from `main`.

 ## Wrapping Up
 This section covered types, methods, interfaces, and their best practices.
 The [next section](./08_generics.md) will cover generics.